natwoshoes/natwoshoes/README.md

 <br><br>
 <pre>
-    📚 Currently studying Computer Science at Wellesley College 🚙 Currently working on a 3D Object Detection project for self driving vehicles.
+    📚 Currently studying Computer Science at Wellesley College 🚙 Working on a 3D Object Detection project for self driving vehicles.
     💻 prev SWE intern at a.i solutions
     ✨ Fun fact: My username is inspired by a nickname my younger brother called me.
 </pre>